 You can check your credit score for free in a variety of ways without negatively impacting your credit.
 For example, you can request a copy of your FICO Score every 30 days through Experian.
-You can also access your FICO Score through Discover Credit Scorecard (even if you aren’t a Discover cardholder), or view your free VantageScore through LendingTree.
+You can also access your FICO Score through Discover Credit Scorecard (if you are a Discover cardholder), or view your free VantageScore through LendingTree.
 Know that your existing bank, credit union or credit card issuer may also offer a free credit score tool.

 Additionally, it’s important to check your credit report for errors, potential fraud and identity theft (which can all hurt your credit score) on a regular basis.

 “Get into the habit of pulling your credit report at least once a year through AnnualCreditReport.com,” said Beaty.
 “Take the time to comb through it and make sure that everything is correct.”
-In response to the COVID-19 pandemic, you can now access your credit reports through the site for free on a weekly basis through April 2022.
+In response to the COVID-19 pandemic, you can now access your credit reports through the site for free on a weekly basis through the end of 2022.